 What Causes Trigger Points?

-There are many causes: accidents, misuse, overuse, misalignments, disc, and other spinal problems.
 The resulting inflammation, along with emotional stressors, cause muscles to contract.
 When the muscles contract continuously, thereby constricting their own blood supply, there is a local “energy crisis” for the cells.
 When this occurs, the cells do not have enough energy to stop contracting, and prolonged spasm and trigger points ensue.

-How does Trigger Point Therapy work?
+How Does Trigger Point Therapy Work?

 Trigger Point Therapy essentially loosens these knots, allowing improved blood flow to the chronically spasmodic areas.
 As a result, the areas begin to heal.
 As soon as the knots are relieved, there is often an immediate and remarkable reduction in pain, soreness, and discomfort, as well as the beginning of long-term relief.
 If pursued properly over a number of sessions, the muscles will heal themselves and the symptoms will be abated.
 The treatment is simple, minimally invasive and quick.
 Improvement is usually noted after each visit.

-What Conditions Can Be Improved by Trigger Point Therapy?
+Conditions Improved With Trigger Point Therapy

 - Shoulder Pain